Eigenvalues of Cayley graphs: Second largest eigenvalue of Cayley graphs

 \begin{thm} \emph{(\cite[Theorem 1.2]{Friedman00})} Let $T$ be a set of $n-1$ transpositions in $S_n$.
 If $G_T$ is bipartite, then $\l_2(G_T)$ occurs as an eigenvalue of $\Cay(S_n, T)$ with multiplicity at least $n-1$ times its multiplicity in $G_T$. \end{thm}

-Friedman further conjectured that $\Cay(S_n, T)$ and $G_T$ have the same second smallest Laplacian eigenvalue as long as $G_T$ is bipartite (see \cite[Conjecture 1.1]{Friedman00}).
+Friedman conjectured that $\Cay(S_n, T)$ and $G_T$ have the same algebraic connectivity as long as $G_T$ is bipartite (see \cite[Conjecture 1.1]{Friedman00}).
 It turns out that this is a special case of the following more general conjecture of Aldous, known as Aldous' spectral gap conjecture.

-\begin{conj} For any set $T$ of transpositions in $S_n$ such that $G_T$ is connected, $\Cay(S_n, T)$ and $G_T$ have the same second smallest Laplacian eigenvalue. \end{conj}
+\begin{conj} For any set $T$ of transpositions in $S_n$, $\Cay(S_n, T)$ and $G_T$ have the same algebraic connectivity. \end{conj}

 In the language of probability theory, this conjecture asserts that the random walk and the interchange process on the graph have the same spectral gap.
 See \cite{Cesi10} for more information about Aldous's conjecture.